Ambulence/react-TODO-app/README.md

   ## Contact
   If you have any questions, suggestions, or feedback, please feel free to reach out to the project owner:

-  Name: Oleksandr Kononenko
+  Name: Oleksandr Kononenko.
-  Email: ol.kononenko.work@gmail.com
+  Email: ol.kononenko.work@gmail.com.
   [GitHub]: https://github.com/Ambulence